At a glance

 The roll it scorches is older and better recorded than the scorching.
 The morning roll is named for its place as the first bread baked each day, and the earliest located advertisement using that name ran in the Inverness Courier on 16 December 1829, for the Inverness baker Alexander Shaw.
 The bread sat at the centre of a long nineteenth-century fight over Sunday work, since the soft fresh roll wanted for Monday breakfast meant dough sponges set on the Sabbath; journeymen bakers in Dundee struck partly over that in 1845.

-The well-fired roll leaves no such paper trail.
-There is no first baker, no first bakehouse, no year the dark crust turned from a thing people were sold cheap into a thing they asked for.
-Only the bread beneath the char carries a date, advertised by name in the Inverness Courier on 16 December 1829, and the well-fired version has been coming dark out of Glasgow ovens ever since on a heat that started as an error and hardened into a choice.
+The well-fired roll leaves no such paper trail, no first baker and no year the dark crust turned from a thing people were sold cheap into a thing they asked for.
+The dated record sits with what surrounds it instead: the bread beneath the char, advertised by name in 1829, and the square sausage that rides inside it, sold as a "slicing" sausage in Greenock by the mid-1880s and named in print by 1892.
+The scorch is the one part of the Glasgow roll with no birthday, a heat that started as an error and hardened into a choice while everything around it was being written down.